 They call it “word salad.”
 Sometimes “soup.”

-Depending on the medical or psychiatric conditions, there are different words to capture what is happening to a persons speech with psychotic symptoms.
-For me, this was one of the most difficult aspects of my recovery.
-Not only had I lost a personal battle of entering a graduate language program because of my illness, that illness, had in turn, disabled my core passions, and perhaps life’s dream.
+Depending on the medical or psychiatric conditions, there are different words to define what is truly happening to a person’s speech.
+For me, loss of language was one of the most challenging aspects of my recovery.
+Not only had I lost a personal battle of entering a graduate English language program.
+Now, my illness disabled me from pursuing my core passions and life’s dream.

-Dreams inspire us through imagery and imagination to see beyond our realities.
-Life’s circumstances had changed for me.
-While my loss of language was acute, and temporary, it was would be a slow uphill battle before years of learned knowledge would return to me.
-Ultimately it was the power of dreams to transform my reality to something else and create a new way of understanding the world that allowed me to heal and grow stronger.
-My recovery was therefore more than reversing damage to the body.
-The transformation not only allowed me to heal but to redefine and expand the very limits of my dream and how I understood my relationship with language and words.
+A decade ago, because of my new disorder, my life’s circumstances had changed.
+While my language loss was acute and temporary, it would be a slow uphill battle before years of learned knowledge would return.
+Ultimately, it was the power of dreams to transform my reality and create a fresh way of understanding the world that allowed me to heal and grow stronger.
+My recovery was more than reversing damage to the body.
+The transformation allowed me to heal.
+My dreams helped me redefine the very limits of my disorder.

-This value I hold so closely is rhetoric in its most platonic form and I believe, the most powerful mechanism for transformation.
-In my most symptomatic days I wrote a paper on transformative pathways for the evolution of power to wield language to manifest both good and evil in the world.
-To create and to destroy, heal & recover people form their most tormented realities.
+Rhetoric in its most platonic form is the most potent mechanism for transformation.
+In my most symptomatic days, I wrote a paper on transformative pathways for the evolution of power to wield language to manifest both good and evil in the world.
+To create and to destroy, heal & recover people from their most tormented realities.

 I have the power to transform my dreams into a new language and gift it to others to choose to move forward with their healing and recovery.

 Will you choose to heal or choose a life of pain and mental despair?

 Believe in your dreams & your power to be the person you can be through the transformative power of healing and recovery.

 Edited: Autumn Tompkins

 Leave a Reply